liaoxiong3x/DeepCreamPy/INSTALLATION.md

 $ pip install -r requirements.txt
 ```

-### Dependencies for CPUs that don't support AVX instructions
+## Run Code Yourself on CPUs that don't support AVX instructions

 CPUs that don't support AVX instructions may experience this error when using the above install instructions: